dmccreary/graph-systems-thinking/docs/archetypes/search-and-reuse.md

-# Search and Reuse Archetype
+# The Search and Reuse Archetype

 *You can't reuse what you can't find.*